apekshasingh/Rela_cRel_Model/README.md

 Baseline_Simulations: Contains baseline simulations of Rela and cRel in response to 7 stimuli and comparison between experimental and model trajectories (RMSD, features)

 Parameter_Variation: Vary binding affinity of IkB's and NFkB's as well as IKK and IkB's.
-Must unzip simulation_results.zip prior to executing code.
+Must unzip files in simulation_results subdirectory and run generate_simulation_results_files.m prior to executing analysis in main directory.